briankrznarich/jmdictdb/python/tests/README.txt

 The command (run in python/tests/):

   ./runtests.py

 will run all tests.
-To run a specific test or set of tests, specify them as 'module name' (always prefixed with "tests."), 'class' and 'test',  Examples:
+To run a specific test or set of tests, specify them as 'module name', 'class' and 'test'.
+Tests are looked for in the "tests/" subdirectory of python/tests/.
+Examples:

+  ./runtests.py test_jelparse
+  ./runtests.py test_jelparse.Roundtrip
-  ./runtests.py tests.test_jelparse
+  ./runtests.py test_jelparse.Roundtrip.test1000290

+Tests can also be specified by path by including a "/" character in the test argument and this is required when specifying tests not in python/tests/tests:

-  ./runtests.py tests.test_jelparse.Roundtrip
+  ./runtests.py ./newtest_dbload.py

+Leave off the ".py" when adding a test class or test method"

-  ./runtests.py tests.test_jelparse.Roundtrip.test1000290
+  ./runtests.py ./newtest_dbload.MySql.test_0018

 Multiple test arguments can be given.
 To debug test failures:

   python3 -mpdb runtests.py -d [tests...]

 This will start the test under the Python debugger (type 'c' to start running) and will stop at the first error or failure allowing the use of pdb to diagnose the problem.

 For more details on argument syntax: ./runtest.py --help